johnno1962/Xtrace/README.md

 The example project, originally called "Xray" will show you how to use the Xtrace module to get up and running.
 Your milage will vary though the source should build and work for most common configurations of OS X and iOS applications.
-The starting poin is the XRAppDelegate class.
-The XRDetailViewController then switches to instance viewing.
+The starting point is the XRAppDelegate.m class.
+The XRDetailViewController.m then switches to instance viewing of a specific UILabel when the detail view loads.

 If you are not using ARC you can enable display of method arguments as follows: